sjmduncan/rocnet-example/Readme.md

 # RocNet Example

-This is a working example of how to go from multi-file LIDAR scan to training and evaluating a RocNet model.
+This is a working example for training and evaluating a RocNet model from a LiDAR dataset.

 ![An example of RocNet compression](./media/rocnet-compression.png "asdf")

-## Setup
+## Dependencies

 Some prerequisites need specific versions, limited by Open3D and by the python versions supported by the cluster.:

 - **Python 3.11**: Required by Open3D 0.18
-- **Cuda 11.8**: Only required if you want to use the 80GB A100 nodes on the Otago Uni cluster (otherwise use whatever CUDA you want)
+- CUDA (this example, and also `setup.[bat,sh]` assumes CUDA 11.8)
 - `open3d==0.18.0`: Was the stable version during RocNet development
 - `numpy==1.26.4`: Required for compatibility with Open3d 0.18 (you'll get some fun silent crashes if you use a newer version with Open3D 0.18)